David Bowman, an astronaut, had long learned that his mission to Jupiter was to study a possible advanced civilization up close.

 I argued that the number of individually unlikely evolutionary history of Man was so great that nothing likely to evolve again anywhere else in the universe.
 I suggested that any explicit representation of an advanced extraterrestrial being was bound to have at least an element of falseness about it, and that the best solution would be to suggest, rather than explicitly to display, the extraterrestrials.

-For a long while, the sci-fi literature was fueled with earth’s history.
-The aliens and civilizations in these fictions, albeit physically looking absolutely not like humans, were truly the reflection of humanity’s stories.
+Sci-fi literature has always had humanity’s history filling in the backdrop.
 Depicting alien civilization in fiction always have “an element of falseness”, no matter how much we tried to detach ourselves.

 Kubrick knew that 2001 was an odyssey film, not a sci-fi.
 He wanted 2001 to convey the feeling of vastness and immensity, a fiction that surpasses our earthly reality and history.